kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 					- I told them we would speak again.
 				- Party conversed.
 I told them of my history and Hades.
 Dying, resurrecting in the mountains in the northwest.
 		- I asked as a favor that they come with.
 Lewis was with me, as was Valindra.
 			- META: Ria wondering if my joy is blinding me.
 Jim asked Chris about what he knows of visiting the underworld -- its a fantasy, no one goes there unless worshipping demons, heretical.
 Asked about marriage, gods are supposedly infertile, forbidden from having offspring.
+Ely asked about demon couples - era was very competitive, used humans as proxies for war, had alliances but those usually crumbled.
+Not out of the question for there to be romantic alliances.
+		- Rem seems reserved, guarded.
+Said has reservations about the Rexum but wants no part in upending the Grand Divine.
+Would be fine to slay a demon lord, but Mastenovti's plans are concerning.